maxcroasdale/maxcroasdale.github.io/content/posts/2025/apr-2025/garden-9.md

 feature_image_alt:
 ---

-Place a weed deterent, cover with sand and even out the surface to place the slabs.
+Place a weed deterrent, cover with sand and even out the surface to place the slabs.
 This is quite a challenge and involves a good deal of trial and error.

 ![](/images/1873.jpeg )